Clinical Informatics Fellowship

 At the time of their appointment, fellows must be board-eligible in another clinical specialty.
 They will be allotted time for practice in that specialty to maintain their clinical expertise.

 As the use of computerized applications and information science become increasingly intertwined with the delivery and practice of medicine, expertise in the field of clinical informatics is becoming essential to health care organizations.
-DBMI, one of the most venerable and well-known informatics departments, and its associated NYP Medical Informatics Services have a long history of leadership in education and research as well as practical, front-line IT service to the NYP and Columbia University Medical Center (CUMC) clinical services.
+DBMI, one of the most venerable and well-known informatics departments, and its associated NYP Medical Informatics Services have a long history of leadership in education and research as well as practical, front-line IT service to the NYP and Columbia University Irving Medical Center (CUIMC) clinical services.
 Graduates from DBMI’s existing educational programs have gone on to become leaders in the field of clinical informatics.

 DBMI offers a rich, multifaceted, applied clinical informatics educational experience to fellows.
 The department continues to build on a decades-long track record designing fundamental architectural elements essential to clinical computing including an efficient transactional patient database, controlled medical terminology, a clinical data warehouse, plus standards for clinical decision support and data exchange.
 The department has become one of the leading academic informatics units, offering masters and PhD degrees, didactic units in all four years of Columbia’s medical school curriculum, as well as a graduate-level Professional Certification in Health Information Technology (HIT), and it continues to build a significant track record of scholarly publication and funded research.